-- I.Understand and know your responsibility to follow plans and instructions for care - 2.
-You must try to follow healthy habits.
-Urge your child to stay away from tobacco and to eat a healthy diet. - 3.
+- I. You must try to follow healthy habits.
+Urge your child to stay away from tobacco and to eat a healthy diet. - 2.
 You must become involved in the doctor's decisions about your child's treatment, including working to understand your child's health problems and treatment options.
 Development of treatment goals is mutually agreed-upon to the degree possible by you and your child's health care team.
-You must
+You must work together with your health plan's doctors and providers to pick treatments for your child that you have all agreed upon. - 3.
+You must work together with your health plan's doctors and other providers to pick treatments for your child that you have all agreed upon. - 4.If you have a disagreement with your health plan, you must try first to fix it using the health plan's complaint process.

-- work together with your health plan's doctors and providers to pick treatments for your child that you have all agreed upon. - 4.
-You must work together with your health plan's doctors and other providers to pick treatments for your child that you have all agreed upon. - 5.If you have a disagreement with your health plan, you must try first to fix it using the health plan's complaint process. - 6.
-You must learn about what your health plan does and does not cover.
-Read your Member Handbook to understand how the rules work. - 7.If you make an appointment for your child, you must try to get to the doctor's office on time.
-If you cannot keep the appointment, be sure to call and cancel it. - 8.If your child has CHIP, you must pay your doctor and other providers copayments that you owe them.
-If your child is getting CHIP Perinatal services, you will not have any copayments for that child. - 9.
-You must report misuse of CHIP or CHIP Perinatal services by health care providers, other members, or health plans. - 10.
-You must talk to your provider about your medications that are prescribed. - 11.
-You must share information about your health with your primary care provider and learn about service and treatment options.
-That includes the responsibility to: - Tell your primary care provider about your health. - Talk to your providers about your health care needs and ask questions about the different ways your health care problems can be treated. - · Help your providers get your medical records.
+- 5. You must learn about what your health plan does and does not cover.
+Read your Member Handbook to understand how the rules work. - 6.If you make an appointment for your child, you must try to get to the doctor's office on time.
+If you cannot keep the appointment, be sure to call and cancel it. - 7.If your child has CHIP, you must pay your doctor and other providers copayments that you owe them.
+If your child is getting CHIP Perinatal services, you will not have any copayments for that child. - 8.
+You must report misuse of CHIP or CHIP Perinatal services by health care providers, other members, or health plans. - 9.
+You must talk to your provider about your medications that are prescribed. - You must share information about your health with your primary care provider and learn about service and treatment options.
+That includes the responsibility to: - Tell your primary care provider about your health. - Talk to your providers about your health care needs and ask questions about the different ways your health care problems can be treated. - Help your providers get your medical records.